microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ![**microangioCT of the vasculature of C57BL/6 mice teeth.**
   A: View onto a virtual section parallel to the crowns of the murine teeth: pulp chambers are visible, and the pulpal vessels are presented.
-  The inset shows an full view of the tomographic dataset.
+  The inset shows a full view of the tomographic dataset.
   B: Sagittal section through the mandible.
   The microvessels within the pulp cavities and root canals are distinguishable.
   C: Detailed view of the dentogingival plexus and periodontal ligament vessels (PLV).](images/Fig4_mouse teeth.png){#fig:4}